 1. Introduce yourself and say why you are calling

 They may remember you, as well as not.
-Introduce yourself briefly and tell that you are calling regarding the feedback from the interview for a particular position.
-Do not forget to talk with enthusiasm!
+Introduce yourself briefly and tell them that you are calling regarding the feedback from the interview for a particular position, interview you gave on a particular day and time.

 2. Silence is the master

 To remain silent on the call is a great sales technique, and you can use it also in the follow-up of your interview.

 You have already introduced yourself, and told them what you need and want.
 Remain silent and let them talk.
 The longer you remain silent, the more information you will get.
 Don’t forget to grab a pen and paper and make a note of everything they say.

 3. React on their verdict

 If they hire you, ask about the next steps.
 Perhaps you should go to the company to sign a new job contract, or there is a training day you have to pass (or a drug test) before starting.